MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-post-install.md

 ![Windows Hello](images/hello.png)

-Face recognition using Windows Hello also works well on capable devices.
+Face recognition using Windows Hello also works well on Windows Hello certified hardware.
 However, the Surface Hub built-in camera does not support Windows Hello face recognition.
+To use face recognition with Windows Hello, you can attach another camera.

 ## Applications